 II.
 Role Assignments: Beginning with the Checker all roles are assigned to the right (clockwise)

 Materials Manager/ Encourager: The materials manager/encourager is going to gather all materials for the group before the experiment.
-While doing the experiment, they are also going to go and ensure that everyone is on task.
+While doing the experiment, they are also going to go around and ensure that everyone is on task.
 They will give moral support with lots of chants that have been incorporated in the classroom.

 Checker/Timekeeper: This student is going to have a timer and they will keep track of the time that students have for each portion of the experiment.
 This student will also check if students are doing the tasks that is assigned of them correctly.

 Data Recorder: This student is going to record the data that is being presented to them during the experiment.
-They will get a paper where they can write the data.
+They will get a paper where they can write down the data.

-Observer/Reporter: The student will observe what is occurring during the experiment and they will report in a formal manner the outcome of the experiment.
-With teamwork, they are going to analyze the data and create a report.
+Observer/Reporter: This student will observe what is occurring during the experiment and will report in a formal manner to present the outcome of the experiment.
+With the team, they are going to analyze the data to create the report.

 III.
-Task (See Big idea above and what the students are expected to do)
+Task (See Big idea above and what the students are expected to do) 5E Framework--Explore

-Students are expected to create a point beak and a duck shaped beak.
+Students are expected to create a point beak and a duck-shaped beak.
 They are going to conduct an experiment to gather data to determine which beak can collect the most food.
 Students are expected to work together as a group to come to a conclusion with this experiment.

-IV.
-Time Limits for each part: (Instructions with time stamps)
+V. Time Limits for each part: (Instructions with time stamps)

 Students will watch the video on the different animals and have a discussion based off of their observations.
 (15 minutes)